Tennessee State Route 32

 State Route 32 (SR 32) is a state highway in East Tennessee.
 For most of its route, it is an unsigned companion route concurrent with U.S. Route 25E (US 25E).
-The highway stretches 89 miles from the North Carolina state line to the Tennessee-Kentucky state line near the town of Cumberland Gap.
+The highway stretches 89 mi from the North Carolina state line to the Tennessee-Kentucky state line near the town of Cumberland Gap.

-From the junction with US 25W-US 70 in Newport to the Kentucky-Tennessee state line at the Cumberland Gap, SR 32 is designated as the East Tennessee Crossing Byway, a National Scenic Byway.
-SR 32 is also designated as Appalachian Development Highway System (ADHS) Corridor S. The corridor follows SR 32 between I-81 in Morristown and State Route 63 (ADHS Corridor F) in Harrogate.
+From the junction with US 25W/US 70 in Newport to the Kentucky-Tennessee state line at the Cumberland Gap, SR 32 is designated as the East Tennessee Crossing Byway, a National Scenic Byway.
+SR 32 is also designated as Appalachian Development Highway System (ADHS) Corridor S. The corridor follows SR 32 between Interstate 81 (I-81) in Morristown and SR 63 (ADHS Corridor F) in Harrogate.

 Route description

 Cocke County

 SR 32 begins as a paved continuation of a North Carolina secondary highway (Mt.
 Sterling Road, a narrow gravel road), in the Cherokee National Forest in Cocke County, at the Tennessee-North Carolina state line, just north of Great Smoky Mountains National Park.
-SR 32 winds its way west through the Appalachian Mountains, along the southern border of the forest, for 11 miles, where it crosses the Appalachian Trail, before leaving the mountains and entering town of Cosby, where it comes to an intersection and becomes concurrent with US 321/SR 73.
+SR 32 winds its way west through the Appalachian Mountains, along the southern border of the forest, for 11 mi, where it crosses the Appalachian Trail, before leaving the mountains and entering town of Cosby.
+Here it comes to an intersection and becomes concurrent with US 321/SR 73.
 Many compare this stretch of SR 32 to the Tail of the Dragon due to its many curves and switchbacks.

 The highway turns north as it passes by several homes and businesses, while having intersections with the Foothills Parkway and with SR 339, just a few hundred feet from each other.
 Leaving Cosby, the three routes head north through farmland to an intersection with Wilton Springs Road, where SR 73 splits off to the east toward I-40.
 SR 32/US 321 continues through farmland as a newly improved 2-lane highway before entering Newport and widening to a 4-lane divided highway, just before turning east and having an interchange with I-40 (Exit 435).

 SR 32/US 321 then runs through a heavily congested retail area and becomes undivided.
 Upon entering downtown, it junctions with US 70/US 25/SR 9 (W Broadway Street), where US 321 splits off and goes east into downtown while SR 32 becomes unsigned and concurrent with US 25/US 70/SR 9 west.
 They then pass by several businesses before coming to the US 25 split for US 25W/US 25E, where SR 32 splits off to follow US 25E north and they leave Newport as a 2-lane highway.
 This concurrency continues through countryside before crossing the J. W. Walters Bridge over Douglas Lake/French Broad River and enter Jefferson County.